johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Typography/ShadowGuide.md

 ## 2. Change the Footer Background Color by Shadowing

-Within your `packages/{my-package}/src` you will already find a `shadow/@bodiless` folders created of some initial components that are being shadowed and defining some defaults.
+Within your `packages/{my-package}/src` you will already find a `shadow/@bodiless` folder created of some initial components that are being shadowed and defining some defaults.
 This is where we will add additional shadowing.
 During shadowing, the naming of the folders/files are critical as this informs the Shadowing Plugin what is being replaced.